Here’s a list of random questions and their answers pertaining to the kitchen (cooking, baking, ingredients, etc.).

 - I have a couple boxes of cake mixes that expired a short time ago–are they still ok to bake with?
 I’d throw them out, the ingredients could be rancid or have lost their flavor plus they’ll likely not rise well either.

-- How can you tell if garlic is fresh?
+- How do you tell if garlic is fresh?
 The paper skin should be tight and the cloves nice and firm when you squeeze the bulb of garlic.
 If you squeeze the bulb and the paper is loose like there are air pockets underneath the skin, the cloves are drying out and shrinking.

 - What’s the best way to store potatoes?
 Store potatoes in a cool, dark place for best results.
 Some say storing them in the refrigerator is too cold for the potatoes and it increases the sugar content in them.

 - What is vanilla essence?
 This is tricky since it can mean two different things depending on where the recipe source is from.
 In the UK: This is another term for imitation vanilla, use it in equal measure when substituting for extract in a recipe (or vice versa).
-In other places it’s a highly concentrated form of pure vanilla extract.
+In other places it’s a highly concentrated form of pure extract.

 - What is vanilla powder?
-This is a powder made from dried vanilla beans and is a good substitute for those who want an alcohol-free vanilla flavoring.
+This is a powder made from dried vanilla beans and is a good substitute for those who want an alcohol-free flavoring.
 Use it in equal measure when substituting for extract (1:1).

 - How much is a knob of butter?
 Not an exact measurement but about two tablespoons.